Mechanical Testing: Nanoscale to Macroscale

 - Model 1321 (Instron)

-Using a Hysitron TI 950 TriboIndentor nanoindentation system, the core laboratory can perform nanoscale testing of materials.
-This service has been used to examine bone intrinsic properties of bone trabeculae and polymer materials.
+The core's Hysitron TI 950 TriboIndenter can perform nanoindentation testing of materials.
+This service has been used to examine intrinsic properties of cortical and trabecular bone, as well as engineered polymer materials.

-The laboratory also maintains several pieces of custom test equipment capable of cyclic wear testing of articular implants, simulating spine loading and kinematics, assessing mechanical properties of long bones in animal models, and other unique applications.
+The laboratory also maintains several pieces of custom-built test equipment capable of testing cyclic wear of articular implants and simulating kinematics of musculoskeletal joints.

-An extensive variety of sensors are available for measuring forces (single axis to 6-component); pressures (Tekscan and fiber optic sensors); and linear displacement and angular rotations.
+An extensive variety of sensors are available for measuring forces (single axis to six-component), pressures (Tekscan and fiber-optic sensors), and linear displacement and angular rotations.